ternaus/ternaus.github.io/_posts/2020-07-10-Fresh-grads-compensation.markdown

 Today I will talk about something that may be interesting even to those who do not write the code yet.
 This blog post will be about money.

-Note: There will be a lot of $$$ numbers in the text.
+**Note**: There will be a lot of $$$ numbers in the text.
 All of them before taxes!
 Taxes will eat a considerable part of your compensation.
 There are some ways to minimize the impact, but I will not talk about it.
 {: .notice--info}

 When I was looking for my first job, I needed to answer the question: “What is the compensation I am looking for for my next role?”
 I did not know what to say.
 And I was not alone.